Estimation of Risk Contributions with MCMC: Concluding remarks

 \section{Concluding remarks}

-Computing VaR contributions for a continuous risk model is a difficult task in general.
-There is no standard method since existing estimators have their own deficiencies.
-Especially, it can be seen that the crude Monte Carlo estimator suffers from unavoidable bias to the true VaR contributions.
-Our MCMC estimator proposed enables the consistent estimation of VaR contributions.
-Its sample efficiency is significantly improved because the MCMC estimator is computed by samples generated directly from the conditional density of a portfolio loss given the sum constraint.
-Moreover, since the MCMC estimator can capture the features of the risk model more directly than the existing estimators, it can maintain high performance even when the shape of the underlying loss distribution is far from elliptical.
-We showed some theoretical properties of the MCMC estimator, such as consistency and asymptotic normality.
-The consistency follows naturally from the construction of the estimator.
-We provided some conditions and example where CLT holds.
-By the general theory of MCMC, its asymptotic variance can be consistently estimated.
-We numerically compared the performance of various estimators of VaR contributions for typical risk models used in practice.
-The simulation results showed that, in most risk models we considered, the MCMC estimator had smaller bias and MSE compared with the existing estimators.
+Computing VaR contributions for a risk model specified by joint density is generally a difficult task.
+To achieve this, the MH estimator of VaR contributions is proposed.
+Its sample efficiency is significantly improved since the MH method generates samples directly from the conditional density given the sum constraint.
+Moreover, since the MH estimator can capture the features of the risk model more directly than the existing estimators, it can maintain high performance even when the underlying loss distribution is multimodal or heavy-tailed.
+By the general theory of Markov chains, the MH estimator is consistent and asymptotically normally distributed.
+Through simulation and empirical studies based on real-world data, the performance of the MH estimator was compared with those of other existing estimators for various risk models.
+The numerical results demonstrated that in most risk models, the MH estimator had smaller bias and RMSE compared with other existing estimators even when the dimension of the portfolio was high, such as $d\approx 500$.